nol98/mesos-dns/docs/docs/tutorial-systemd.md

 Now let's launch a task using Mesos.
 We will strat the nginx webserver using Marathon and Docker.
 We will use the master node for this:

-First, create a configuration file for nginx named `nginx.json` with the following context:
+First, create a configuration file for nginx named `nginx.json` with the following content:

 ```json
 {